flxdot/rust-rest-api-exploration/src/static/swagger-ui/README.md

 - The `index.html` file is modified to use the correct paths under which the swagger-ui files are served.
 - The `swagger-initializer.js` file is modified to use the `openapi.json` file from the server.
 - The `swagger-initializer.js` has been adapted to remove the default standalone layout.

+All files have been gzipped to increase the performance of the server and reduce the size of the executable.